home-suite-home/Home-Suite-Home/artifacts/architecture.md

 *italic* This section will continue to be updated as more code is added with the sprints to come...
 # Reuse

+*italic* This section will continue to be updated as more code is added with the sprints to come...
 # Change Strategy